LuisAPR1/LuisAPR1/README.md

 - From hands-on technician to research-driven engineer: pragmatic about tools, obsessed with systems that impact real people.
 - Balanced experience across backend/frontend, data, distributed systems, AI experiments and user-oriented product design.
 - Comfortable in multidisciplinary teams, happy to mentor, and have a high tolerance for hairy problems.
-- Currently looking for an internship or entry-level role where I can apply these fundamentals and keep learning.

 ## Right Now